jonyoung123/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that sets the mode of a file to the mode of anothers script that adds execute permission to all sub directories script that creates a directory with permissions 751
+script that sets the mode of a file to the mode of anothers script that adds execute permission to all sub directories script that creates a directory with permissions 751 script that changes the group owner to school from hello